Sharply 2-transitive groups of finite Morley rank: Abstract

 \section{Abstract}

-A near-field of finite Morley rank and characteristic $\not=2$ is an algebraically closed field.
-It follows that sharply $2$-transitive permutation group of finite Morley rank of permutation characteristic $3$ is the group of affine transformations of an algebraically closed field of characteristic $3$.
+A sharply $2$-transitive permutation group of finite Morley rank and characteristic $2$ splits; a split sharply $2$-transitive permutation group of finite Morley rank and characteristic different from $2$ is the group of affine transformations of an algebraically closed field.
+In particular, a sharply $2$-transitive permutation group of finite Morley rank of characteristic $3$ is the group of affine transformations of an algebraically closed field of characteristic $3$.